 Tempur Sealy (TPX) Stock Sinks As Market Gains: What You Should Know

 TPX will be looking to display strength as it nears its next earnings release.
-On that day, TPX is projected to report earnings of $0.89 per share, which would represent year-over-year growth of 64.81%.
-Our most recent consensus estimate is calling for quarterly revenue of $845.97 million, up 22.44% from the year-ago period.
+In that report, analysts expect TPX to post earnings of $0.76 per share.
+This would mark year-over-year growth of 40.74%.
+Meanwhile, our latest consensus estimate is calling for revenue of $814.83 million, up 17.94% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.53 per share and revenue of $3.64 billion.
-These totals would mark changes of +37.91% and +17.22%, respectively, from last year.
+TPX's full-year Zacks Consensus Estimates are calling for earnings of $3.55 per share and revenue of $3.05 billion.
+These results would represent year-over-year changes of -11.47% and -1.87%, respectively.

-It is also important to note the recent changes to analyst estimates for TPX.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for TPX should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.1% lower.
-TPX is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate has moved 36.58% lower within the past month.
+TPX is currently sporting a Zacks Rank of #5 (Strong Sell).

-Digging into valuation, TPX currently has a Forward P/E ratio of 8.86.
-This valuation marks a discount compared to its industry's average Forward P/E of 9.27.
+Digging into valuation, TPX currently has a Forward P/E ratio of 10.56.
+This valuation marks a premium compared to its industry's average Forward P/E of 9.89.

-Also, we should mention that TPX has a PEG ratio of 0.47.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Home Furnishings was holding an average PEG ratio of 0.54 at yesterday's closing price.
+Also, we should mention that TPX has a PEG ratio of 0.56.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Retail - Home Furnishings industry currently had an average PEG ratio of 0.8 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.